saurabhalp/saurabhalp/README.md

 # Hi there, I'm Saurabh 👋

 ## About Me
-I'm a 3rd-year student at NIT Patna with a passion for Android development.
+I'm a final-year student at NIT Patna with a passion for Android development.
 I enjoy building mobile applications that improve user experiences and exploring new technologies in the field of software development.

 ## Skills
 - **Languages**: Java, Kotlin, Python, JavaScript